Jubilee Hall

 The Ed.S.
-Program in School Psychology program, offered through Seton Hall University’s College of Human Development, Culture, and Media, trains students to become “full service” school psychologists.
+Program in School Psychology program trains students to become “full service” school psychologists.
 Coursework in intelligence and personality testing, learning disabilities, child and adolescent psychopathology, counseling and consultation, educational leadership, and curriculum development comprise the matrix of the program.
 There are fieldwork requirements in most of the Ed.S. courses.
 The program also includes an intensive 300-hour practicum as well as 1,200-hour internship, allowing students to train under the supervision of a licensed school psychologist, which helps to bridge the gap between theory and practice.
-The use of Blackboard on-line technology is used in most courses.
-The use of email, PowerPoint, and basic computer technology is a requirement of the program.

 The Ed.S. program in School Psychology trains “full service” school psychologists to address the psycho- educational and socio-emotional needs of school-age children and adolescents.
 Inherent in this training is the belief that children must be viewed in the contexts in which they live.
 The social, economic and cultural contexts shape their feelings, thoughts and actions.
 The school can usefully be regarded as the second nurturing agent beyond the family and, thus, is intimately involved in the growth and development of society’s youngest members.

-Ed.S. students are encouraged to be leaders in SPLASH, the school psychology student organization (see A Unique Approach under the Masters program).
+Ed.S. students are encouraged to be leaders in SPLASH, the school psychology student organization.
 This fosters the sense of being part of a “community of learners,” developing leadership abilities, and continuing to participate in service activities.
-Ed.S. students share their experiences and become role models for the students in the Masters program.
+Ed.S. students share their experiences and become role models for the students in the Master's program.

 Once students successfully complete their master’s degree in School Psychology including passing the Comprehensive Examination, they can apply to the Ed.S.
 Program in School Psychology.
-Completion of the master’s program does not guarantee admission to the Ed.S. program.
-It is a separate application process.
-This 29-credit program, including practicum and internship, leads to the specialist degree and licensure in School Psychology.
-The entire MA and Ed.S. programs are required for certification for a total of 65 graduate credits.
+Completion of the master’s program does not guarantee admission to the Ed.S. program as the Ed.S. requires a separate application process.
+The 29-credit Ed.S. program, including practicum and internship, leads to the specialist degree and certification in School Psychology.
+The complete M.A. in Psychological Studies (School Psychology concentration) and Ed.S. programs are required for certification for a total of 65 graduate credits.

-Students admitted to the Ed.S. program are required to take the Praxis II (School Psychology-10400) as part of their Ed.S. graduation requirements.
-Please visit the following website: shu.edu/fieldwork-and-certification/praxis-ii
+Students admitted to the Ed.S. program are required to successfully pass the Praxis II (School Psychology) as part of Ed.S. degree graduation requirements.

-Some of our Ed.S. graduates go on for advanced degrees (Ph.D., Psy.D., Ed.D.) in school psychology, counseling psychology, school administration/supervision, and other related fields.
+Some of our Ed.S. graduates pursue advanced degrees (Ph.D., Psy.D., Ed.D.) in school psychology, counseling psychology, school administration/supervision, and other related fields.
 Students from our program have been accepted to doctoral programs throughout the tri-state area.

 Code | Title | Hours |